GeorgiiKos/EndoVisWorkflow/README.md

 ## Running the application

-1. Navigate to backend folder `cd backend`
+1. Navigate to the backend folder `cd backend`
 2. Start the node server with `npm start`
-3. Navigate back to project root folder `cd ..`
+3. Open new terminal tab
 4. Start the angular application with `npm start`
 5. Navigate to `http://localhost:4200/`